corbindavenport/peek/README.md

 * Flash video files (.flv, .f4v)
 * MP3 and WAV Audio

 In addition to direct file links, Peek also supports previewing links to public Google Docs files, Imgur GIFV links, and Gfycat links.
-Peek also has experimental support for previewing GIF images.

 _Peek icon from the [Moka](http://samuelhewitt.com/moka) icon pack.
 FLV playback supported by [F4Player](http://gokercebeci.com/dev/f4player)._

 ---------------------------------------------------------
+__New in Peek 1.2:__
+* Improved settings page
+* Bug fixes

 __New in Peek 1.1:__
 * Peek now supports Gfycat links and Imgur GIFV links, and previews both as video.
 * Peek now shows previews for .m4v, .m4a, and .oga files.